Aya-Alhamwe/MLflowFruitsClassification/README.md

 ## Features

-- 🍏 Accurate classification of different fruit types.
+- Accurate classification of different fruit types 🍏.
-- 📱 Use of MobileNet as a base model.
+- Use of MobileNet as a base model 📱.
-- 📊 Results logging using MLflow for experiment tracking and performance analysis.
+- Results logging using MLflow for experiment tracking and performance analysis 📊.

 ## Project Requirements

-- 🐍 Python 3.x
+- Python 3.x 🐍
-- 📦 TensorFlow/Keras
+- TensorFlow/Keras 📦
-- 📊 scikit-learn
+- scikit-learn 📊
-- 📡 mlflow
+- mlflow 📡

 ## How to Run